 God of War changed my way of thinking about action/adventure games.
 I remember driving to K-Mart to buy my copy after reading reviews and hearing the game blow up on forums.
-I didn’t really expect much other than a Greek mythology themed Devil May Cry.
+I didn’t really expect much other than Greek mythology-themed Devil May Cry.
 I was dead wrong.
 The game had one of the most thrilling and epic combat systems ever created.
 I never really even knew what quick time events were until God of War made them cool and did them right.
 It added a whole new layer of depth and connection to the combat that has never really been done before.
 The huge boss fights, gorgeous (at the time) visuals, and unabashed nudity and sexuality that few games dare tread.
 God of War still impresses to this day and with each iteration in the now 5 game series.
 Kratos is also one of the most memorable and recognizable characters to date.
 Make sure to pick up God of War Collection and God of War Origins Collection if you missed out on those four awesome games while waiting for God of War: Ascension.

 Gears of War changed my mind on shooters the way God of War did for action games.
 The gameplay was just so different from your standard shooter.
-It was heavy hitting, atmospheric, and featured some of the most memorable characters and story to date.
+It was heavy-hitting, atmospheric, and featured some of the most memorable characters and stories to date.
 For a futuristic military shooter that’s a huge achievement.
 The weapons were memorable, it was perfectly balanced, and everything had a dark crunchy hit to it.
 The game was nearly perfect, and the graphics were out of this world at the time.
 I remember this being the first next-generation game I ever played when I got my first Xbox 360 for Christmas of 2006.
 Each of the three games in the series is amazing, but nothing compares to when I first played the first game.
-It wowed me like no other, and Gears of War is one of the few games I have played through multiple times.
+It wowed me like no other, and Gears of War is one of the few games I have played multiple times.

 Sure this series along with Rock Band single-handedly killed the band instrument rhythm genre, but nothing compares to the first Guitar Hero.
-This game is the reason why I currently own and play a guitar today.
+This game is the reason why I currently own and play the guitar today.
 Pulling off complicated riffs, solos, and chords with the then high-tech guitar controller was like magic.
 I spent dozen upon dozens of hours replaying songs and getting high scores.
 Sure it cost a lot, but it was well worth it to me.
 While the songs weren’t originals they were masterfully re-created and the guitar controller responded perfectly.
 The games later in the series lost sight of the value of mastering songs and just start pumping them out uncontrollably after GH3.
 This game redefined the rhythm genre and took the entire world by storm.
-Most people now-a-days never played the first game, and they were missing out on a lot.
+Most people nowadays never played the first game, and they were missing out on a lot.

 This was the first game I spent over 100 hours on.
 The world was so rich and fantastic that I felt like I was playing in one of my favorite fantasy novels.
-The lore, characters, quests, and loot was just so addictive and engrossing I couldn’t put it down.
+The lore, characters, quests, and loot were just so addictive and engrossing I couldn’t put it down.
 I remember one play session going on for 12 hours when no other game has kept me in front of the TV for that long.
 The expansion pack was even more amazing, and the graphics blew me away.
-Of course there were a lot of technical problems, and the PC version was better, but I sure had a ton of fun with this game.
-Skyrim is just as good, but it didn’t wow me like Oblivion did because this was my first Elder Scrolls game.
+Of course, there were a lot of technical problems, and the PC version was better, but I sure had a ton of fun with this game.
+Skyrimis just as good, but it didn’t wow me like Oblivion did because this was my first Elder Scrolls game.
 To be honest I picked this up for $60 expecting not to like it much and I was dead wrong.
 Anyone who has just played Skyrim needs to go back and play this.
 It revolutionized the action RPG genre in my eyes and a lot of games have tried to copy it to this day.

 Yes, I am talking about the 1992 Sega Genesis/Arcade classic.
 This is my favorite video game series of all time and this is because it was the first video game I ever played.
 I remember my cousin babysitting me and seeing him control these characters on-screen at 2 years old.
 I remember seeing him pull off Scorpion’s mask and burn a character.
-It was something I never saw before, and soon enough I was mastering the controls and beating him at 2 years old.
+It was something I saw before, and soon enough I was mastering the controls and beating him at 2 years old.
 I never knew how to pull off a fatality until years later when the internet became more mainstream, but I loved beating this game constantly.
-To date I own almost every game in the series on several different platforms, and have pre-ordered every recent game since 2004’s Deception.
+To date, I own almost every game in the series on several different platforms and have pre-ordered every recent game since 2004’s Deception.
 I don’t think I have played a game more than Mortal Kombat, but I still enjoy Japanese fighters.
 I find Mortal Kombat more accessible with more interesting characters and a story because they aren’t cliché and generic like most Japanese fighters tend to feel.
 There’s a whole giant story behind each and every character and they are all unique.